How to Grow Chinese Lantern Flowers

 Garden Tip: For outdoor plant starts, make sure to mark the planting area, as the seeds take a long time to germinate.

 Keep the soil moist, not wet.
+Allow the soil to dry between watering.
 Add a general-purpose fertilizer once a month.
-Apply a thick layer of mulch around the plants to keep weeds down, and to retain moisture.
+Apply a thick layer of mulch around the plants to keep weeds down, and to retain soil moisture.

 Once your plants are established, they will grow well, with little or no attention, for many years.

-After plants have died back in late Fall, it’s okay to cut them back to ground level.
+After plants have died back in late Fall, cut them back to ground level.
+Now they are ready to regrow as soon as the rays of the spring sun warms the soil.

 Insects and Plant Disease

 A variety of insects like to chew on the leaves of Chinese Lantern plants.
-Use insecticidal soap or general-purpose insecticide as needed.
+Cucumber beetles, flea beetles, and potato beetles ar among the insects that feast on these plants.
+Use insecticidal soap, neem oil, or general-purpose insecticide as needed.

 The roots can rot in wet soils.
 Do not plant in low areas or poorly draining soils.